Posted in Motorcycle gear

 2.- Motorcycle protective suit

-After protecting our heads, the next most important thing is protecting our body.
+To protect our body is also a must.
 Once again, there are two main types, the mono piece and two-piece riding suit (jacket and pants)

-Depending where mainly your riding will take place.
-If its going to be as a weekend street warrior, which in this case it’ll be a leather mono piece suit or, if it’ll be riding in a motorcycle tour with you friends or, might as well go for something more casual to commute in the city.
+Depending where mainly your riding will take place, even as a weekend street warrior or a long term adventurer, it could from a leather mono piece suit or a full adventure riding suit to ride in a motorcycle tour with you friends.
+A middle term is something more casual to commute in the city.

 Other point to consider is the type of climate in which we are going to use them, hot, cold, rainy,